Group sues to restart Wisconsin DNR hunter education courses

 People over 18 can take the online course without attending a field day or taking a written test, but the DNR’s website makes it clear that an online course isn’t adequate for adults who lack hunting or firearms experience, the lawsuit contends.

-DNR spokeswoman Sarah Hoye didn't immediately respond to a message seeking comment about the lawsuit.

-DNR officials said in a statement before the lawsuit was filed that they have put hunter safety courses “on pause” but haven't suspended them for the remainder of the year.
+DNR spokeswoman Sarah Hoye declined to comment on the lawsuit.
+Officials from the agency said in a statement before the lawsuit was filed that they have put hunter safety courses “on pause” but haven't suspended them for the remainder of the year.
 They said they're waiting for the state Department of Public Instruction to post guidelines for schools on returning to in-person instruction before deciding whether to restart the courses.

 They also noted that people don't need a license to hunt if they're accompanied by a licensed mentor hunter and stay within arm's reach of that person.